Geovation/os-components/README.md

 # OS Components

-A map component built with Polymer for Ordnance Survey maps.
+A example map component and a geocoder component built with Polymer for Ordnance Survey APIs.

 ## Install